 The 30-year-old driver of the car who veered into the bus, which was parked on the right hand side of the road all the way into the shoulder without flashing lights, was under investigation for cell phone use at the time of the crash.
 Rear end collisions are becoming more common these days as drivers spend, on average, nearly five seconds at a time looking down when they use their phone to read or respond to a text, according to the International Business Times.
 In the span of 4.6 seconds, a car that is travelling 55 miles per hour covers the length of a soccer field.
 According to a recent study performed by Zendrive and reported in Wired, drivers use their cell phones on 88 percent of trips, and spend an average of 3.5 minutes on their phone per hour-long trip.
 When multiple children are injured in a crash, the total insurance policy limit will likely be tapped out.
 This presents additional legal challenges, and an attorney can provide great assistance in figuring out how to maximize the financial compensation that you will receive.

 In some cases, the driver of the bus may be responsible for causing the crash.
 If they were on duty, they may be considered an agent of the school district.
 Filing a lawsuit against a school district, or receiving a fair settlement, can be very tricky.
 In some cases, filing a lawsuit may not be a viable option for success, and is something that you and your attorney will need to discuss.

 Contact Maryland Personal Injury Attorney Tara K. Frame in Maryland Today

-If your child was injured, regardless of who was at fault, you deserve financial compensation.
-Call Frame & Frame in Maryland today at 410-255-0373 and let us begin working on your case immediately.
+If your child was injured in a school bus accident, regardless of who was at fault, you deserve financial compensation.
+Visit our website or contact us today to let us begin working on your case immediately.